 All local authorities in mainland UK and over 4,000 companies have now signed the Covenant, including AFF in our capacity as an employer.

-Watch an explanation of the Armed Forces Covenant in 60 seconds.
+Watch the Armed Forces Covenant explainer video.

 Back to topThe Covenant applies to all members of the Armed Forces community, wherever you live.

 It is interpreted in different ways locally depending on local needs, including in Wales, Scotland and Northern Ireland.
-However, this means there is no standard delivery model, which can be frustrating as families’ experiences of the Covenant vary.

 Back to topThe Covenant provides support in a number of key areas for Army families including:

-Please visit the contact us page to contact the relevant specialist to help with your issue.
+Back to topPlease visit the contact us page and our enquiries team will ensure your enquiry will be sent to the relevant specialist to help with your issue.